thirota/android-fasttether/README.md

 I have a mobile device - IDEOS for tethering only.
 I normally set it offline mode and set online only for using tethering.
-I wanted this operation easy and searched application in Google Play.
+I wanted to make this annoying operation easy.
+I searched for applications in Google Play, but could not find good app.
-But I could not find good app, so I developed this application for myself.
+So I developed this application for myself.
 It's very useful!

 ## Author